signalogic/SigSRF_SDK/codecs_page.md

 <a name="Overview"></a>
 # Overview

-Codecs are an essential component in streaming use cases of all types, decoding RTP media in telecom, analytics, robotics, and many other applications.
-Codecs are also useful for encoding media, for transcoding in SBC, language translation, and other applications.
-This page documents codecs available in the mediaMin, mediaTest, and hello_codec reference applications, including EVS, AMR, AMR-WB, G711, and several others, covering:
+Codecs are an essential component in streaming use cases, necessary to decode RTP media in telecom, analytics, robotics, and many other applications.
+In addition, codecs are often necessary to encode media, for example transcoding in SBC, language translation, and other applications.
+This page documents codecs available in the mediaMin, mediaTest, and hello_codec reference applications, including EVS, AMR, AMR-WB, G711.
+Documentation is organized as:

-  * test and interoperation examples
+  * test, measurement, and interoperation
   * I/O support, including audio waveform files, pcap, and RTP
   * API examples for user applications that need codecs

-  -available in demo form in Docker containers and installable Rar packages

-  -available for production deployment separately as a codec license, or included in mediaMin and mediaTest licenses

-Demo licenses are limited in total time and frame duration, after some point they continue to operate but produce "noisy audio"
+SigSRF codecs are available in demo format in Docker containers and installable Rar packages, and in production / deployment format as a codec license, or included in mediaMin and mediaTest licenses.
+Demo licenses are limited in total time and frame duration; after some point they continue to operate but produce "noisy media".

 <a name="TestMeasurementandInteroperation"></a>
 # Test, Measurement, and Interoperation